Connect with us

 But that’s not all – Floyd has all kinds of luxury cars sitting in his garage, which are estimated to be worth at least a few million dollars, as well as several high-end watches and pieces of jewelry.

 Floyd owns two private jets —a $60 million Gulfstream G650, which he named “Air Mayweather” and has his name and boxing record on the wing tips, and a $30 million Gulfstream III.
-Floyd reportedly flies the “Air Mayweather” whenever he’s with friends while his entourage flies in the other private jet.
+Floyd reportedly flies the “Air Mayweather” whenever he’s with friends, while his entourage flies in the other private jet.

 Finally, Mayweather enjoys spending his money on sports betting – he even published some of the biggest winnings on his social media.
-For instance, he made over $200,000 from betting on Seattle Seahawks in their match against Washington Redskins.
+For instance, he made over $200,000 from betting on the Seattle Seahawks in their match against the Washington Redskins.
 He also bet on himself several times.

 Legal Issues